 Because of its potency, that has also made Percocet a popular drug for street dealers.
 When your pain relief medication can be bought cheaper on the streets, it sets up a formula for disaster that often results in addiction.
 Finding help, if you find yourself or someone you care about heading for disaster, is easier than you might think.

-At San Antonio Recovery Center, we know how to help you beat your addiction and can get you back onto the road of life without the reliance of painkillers.
+At San Antonio Recovery Center, we know how to help you beat your addiction and get you back onto the road of life without relying on painkillers.
 Learn how our San Antonio drug rehab center can help you overcome addiction for good.
-Contact us today at 866.957.7885.
+Contact us today at 866.957.7885, or contact us online.